Shark Wrangler Recalls Possible Megalodon Encounter

 Big Sharks and Tall Tales

-If you have never seen the show Shark Wranglers from the History Channel, you should check it out.
+For a little while the show Shark Wranglers from the History Channel was one of the most interesting programs on television.
+If you get a chance you should check it out.
 It’s an entertaining series, and if you’re not careful you might even learn a thing or two.
 In a nutshell, the show follows a team of shark researchers on a ship called the OCEARCH as they capture, examine, tag and release different shark species.

 The information they gather helps to better understand how sharks are faring in the wild, and how human influence is impacting their well-being.
 Some of the best footage is of the team reeling in massive great white sharks, which they guide onto a hydraulic lift in order to pick them up out of the water for study.